ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 in a single branch.
 For example, you can have an initial branch with just tests that is reviewed and merged, and then followed up by a branch with the implementation.
 Alternatively, you can build an implementation that

-isn t connected to the main application, have it reviewed and merged, then build the connection and tests in a subsequent branch.
+isn't connected to the main application, have it reviewed and merged, then build the connection and tests in a subsequent branch.

 With a bit of thought and practice most implementations can be broken down into independently mergeable pieces. is is a skill that with your guidance teams can develop over time.